facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

     `title`     | string     | This is the title that can be used in image elements.
 Depending on the global extension setting `title`, this will either return the full long description, the short name, or `None`.
 See the `title` setting for more info.
     `category`  | string     | Category of the emoji, or `None` if there is no category for the emoji.
     `options`   | dictionary | This is a dictionary to specify generator function specific options.
 This can be anything, and it is up to the generator function to parse and provide defaults.
     `md`        | class      | This is the Markdown class object.
 This is mainly used to access specific things needed from the Markdown class when formatting your output.
-If you needed to stash your output, you would do something like: `#!py md.htmlStash.store(alt, safe=True)`.
+If you needed to stash your output, you would do something like: `#!py3 md.htmlStash.store(alt, safe=True)`.

     !!!
 Warning "Non-Unicode emoji"
         Keep in mind that Gemoji ships with some non-standard emoji like `:octocat:` that do not have Unicode code points.  `uc` and `alt` are affected by this and will return `None` and the short name respectively instead of strings describing the Unicode points.
 For example `:octocat:` will just return `None` for `uc` and `:octocat:` for `alt`.
 If you are parsing an index with custom emoji, like Gemoji has, then you need to be aware of this.